Code-Institute-Submissions/BaxtersMS1/README.md

 - **User stories**
   - **Site Owner Goals**

-1. As a Site owner, I want to portray a sense of trust and transparency by explaining who I am and that I am locally owned business.
+1. As a Site owner, I want to portray a sense of trust and transparency by explaining who I am and that I am a locally owned business.
 2. As a Site owner, I want to be able to easily explain the list of services that I offer.
 3. As a Site owner, I want to communicate to customers what my opening hours at and how to contact me.